Methodology

 Fourier transform-based decomposition of audio signals into frequency components over time.
 Spectrograms reveal patterns invisible in the time domain — harmonics, formants, transient events, and compression artifacts all have distinct spectral signatures.

-Applications: sound classification, editing detection, environmental characterization
+Applications: sound classification, editing detection, environmental characterization, caliber discrimination

 03